redhat-ztp/managedclusters-lifecycle-operator/README.md

     approveAllUpgrades: true
 ```

-Other example below; select group of cluster with type is prod and having a canary cluster name is ocp-prod-backup.
-It set the cluster version to v4.10.8 and approve only the subscription local-storage-operator upgrade.
+Other example below; select group of cluster with label type is prod and having a canary cluster name is ocp-prod-backup.
+It sets the cluster version to v4.10.8 and approve only the local-storage-operator (subscription) to upgrade.
 ```
 apiVersion: cluster.open-cluster-management-extension.io/v1beta1
 kind: ManagedClustersUpgrade